-- Stocks – trade CFDs of the world’s biggest companies stocks.
-Corporations like Apple, Google, Amazon, Facebook, Tesla, Microsoft, Boeing, Netflix, Coca-Cola and many more that are listed on platforms like NYSE or NASDAQ can also be found here, with leverages of up to 20:1 on offer.
+- Stocks – trade CFDs of the world’s biggest companies’ stocks.
+Corporations like Apple, Google, Amazon, Facebook, Tesla, Microsoft, Boeing, Netflix, Coca-Cola, and many more that are listed on platforms like NYSE or NASDAQ can also be found here, with leverages of up to 20:1 on offer.

-- Forex – lets investors trade 50+ fiat currency pairings, including EURUSD, USDJPY, GBPUSD, USDCAD, USDCHF, AUDUSD and others.
+- Forex – lets investors trade 50+ fiat currency pairings, including EURUSD, USDJPY, GBPUSD, USDCAD, USDCHF, AUDUSD, and others.
 Leverage of up to 400:1.

 - Indices – lets investors speculate on the world’s top financial markets and keep abreast of the top stock markets.
 S&P 500, NASDAQ 100, FTSE 100, IBEX 35, MIB 40 and more can be found at AvaTrade.
 Leverages of up to 400:1.

-- Commodities – AvaTrade supports trading of commodities such as precious metals (gold, silver, copper, palladium, platinum), energies (brent crude oil, natural gas, heating oil, gasoline), and agricultural products (corn, cocoa, cotton, soybeans, sugar, wheat).
+- Commodities – AvaTrade supports the trading of commodities such as precious metals (gold, silver, copper, palladium, platinum), energies (brent crude oil, natural gas, heating oil, gasoline), and agricultural products (corn, cocoa, cotton, soybeans, sugar, wheat).

-- Bonds and treasuries – AvaTrade offers a focused range of US, European and Asian government bonds (also known as treasuries or securities) to trade as CFDs on Meta Trader 4.
+- Bonds and treasuries – AvaTrade offers a focused and wide range of US, European and Asian government bonds (also known as treasuries or securities) to trade as CFDs on Meta Trader 4.
 Trades have no commissions and the leverage goes up to 20:1.

 - ETFs – a variety of Exchange Traded Funds can be traded on AvaTrade.
-Funds like MSCI Brazil Index Fund, MSCI South Korea Index Fund, Dow-Jones U.S. Real Estate Index Fund and the Energy Select Sector SPDR, that track indices, bonds, commodities, are all available.
+Funds like MSCI Brazil Index Fund, MSCI South Korea Index Fund, Dow-Jones U.S. Real Estate Index Fund, and the Energy Select Sector SPDR, that track indices, bonds, and commodities, are all available.
 Leverage goes up to 20:1.

 Trading cryptocurrencies on AvaTrade

 All the trades you make are made in the form of CFDs (Contracts For Difference).
 This allows you to buy/sell instruments tied to the asset, without actually owning the asset.
-Trader can sell the instrument later on for a profit, with margin trading enabled (margins vary depending on the asset; can go up to 400:1).
+A trader can sell the instrument later on for a profit, with margin trading enabled (margins vary depending on the asset; can go up to 400:1).
 Crypto trading margins are limited to 2:1 due to ESMA regulations.

 To make a deposit, log into your account and go to the “Deposit” section.
 From there, you can choose from one of the deposit methods that include credit cards, wire transfers, and e-payments.

-As for withdrawals, naturally you’ll have to have a verified account to be able to complete them.
+As for withdrawals, naturally, you’ll have to have a verified account to be able to complete them.
 Requests are processed within 24 hours and you are required to withdraw the funds via the same method you used to deposit them.

 With credit and debit cards, you need to withdraw 200 percent of the original deposit made with that card before changing the method.
-Withdrawals made via third parties have this limit set at lower 100 percent of the original deposit.
+Withdrawals made via third parties have this limit set at a lower than 100 percent of the original deposit.